Spaces And Organizations

 A Space is a dedicated environment within your Statusbrew organization for managing social media activity for a specific brand, client, or team.

 Only Primary Owners and Owners can create and manage Spaces.
-Admins and Regular Users can access the Spaces they've been added to but cannot delete them.
+Admins and Regular Users can access the Spaces they've been added to, but cannot create or delete them.

 Spaces are available on all Statusbrew plans.